fernandesi2244/PSAT-SAT-Test-Answer-Simulation/README.md

  * conditions due to its pseudorandom nature.

 # Results
+The results are pretty matched up.
+It does not seem as if one is better than the other!
-Most of the time, picking a Letter-of-the-Day for all unsure questions will earn you more points than picking random letters for those same questions.
+However, if you increase the question bank from 131 questions to 1000 questions, it becomes clear that most of the time, picking a Letter-of-the-Day for all unsure questions will earn you more points than picking random letters for those same questions.